Optimization Modeling for Pandemic Vaccine Supply Chain Management: A Review and Future Research Opportunities: Supply Chain Models

-Under supply scarcity, \eqref{eq: Inventory_balance_VC} would create infeasibility, therefore $d_{k p t}$ must be replaced by decision variable $x^v_{k p t}$.
-In addition, \eqref{eq:shortage-demand} must be added.
+Under supply scarcity, \eqref{eq: Inventory_balance_VC} would create infeasibility, therefore $d_{k p t}$ must be replaced by decision variable $x^v_{k p t}$ that denotes allocation decisions.
+In addition, \eqref{eq:shortage-demand} must be added to ensure that shortages are accounted for.

-Alternatively, $x^v_{k p t} \leq d_{k p t} \; \forall k,p,t$ can be used. \citet{hovav2015network} penalizes the vaccine shortages using a shortage cost $c^{SH}_{k p}$ in the objective function.
+Alternatively, the constraint $x^v_{k p t} \leq d_{k p t} \; \forall k,p,t$ can be used if tracking shortages is not necessary. \citet{hovav2015network} penalize the vaccine shortages using a shortage cost $c^{SH}_{k p}$ in the objective function.
 This practice is very common in works that consider uncertain demand.

-\subsubsection{Assigning a Vaccination Center to a Distribution Center:}
+\subsubsection{Assigning a Vaccination Center to a Distribution Center}

 The linkage between distribution centers (DCs) and vaccination centers (VCs) can be established in multiple ways.
 Several articles in the literature explore different assignment methods, including one-to-one assignment, set covering assignment, and set packing assignment.
-In the case of the flow of vaccines from a DC to its corresponding VC, this can be modeled using \eqref{eq:DC-VC-linking}.
-It is worth noting that similar types of assignment can also be considered for the linkage between manufacturers and distribution centers \citep{manupati2021multi} or between VCs themselves \citep{fadaki2022multi}.
+In the case of the flow of vaccines from a distribution center (DC) to its corresponding vaccination center (VC), this can be modeled using \eqref{eq:DC-VC-linking}.
+It is worth noting that similar types of assignments can also be considered for the linkage between manufacturers and distribution centers (DCs) \citep{manupati2021multi} or between vaccination centers (VCs) themselves \citep{fadaki2022multi}.